coltonoscopy/libgdx-jython-tests/README.md

 Status:
 -------

-Currently in the early stages, with one successful test running.
+Handful of tests running; currently in the process of porting Box2D tests.

 Setup:
 ------